clayhickman/portfolio/threat-hunting-scenarios/cryptominer/threat-report(cryptominer).md

 ### 2. Searched the `DeviceProcessEvents` table for cryptomining activity

-Digging further into the `DeviceProcessEvents` table, the first thing that's observed is that the user "cmh-cyber" utilized `bitsadmin.exe` as a download method in an attempt to avoid detection and bypass any security restrictions that may have blocked the cryptominer from being downloaded in the first place.
-At `2025-03-09T19:27:55.2679055Z`, the user "cmh-cyber" had initiated the cryptominer by starting the `systemudpate.exe` process.
-The user "cmh-cyber" then continues to establish persistence through a `schtask` command that configured a schedule task to execute `systemupdate.exe` every time a logon event is encountered.
+Digging further into the `DeviceProcessEvents` table, the first thing that's observed is that the user `cmh-cyber` utilized `bitsadmin.exe` as a download method in an attempt to avoid detection and bypass any security restrictions that may have blocked the cryptominer from being downloaded in the first place.
+At `2025-03-09T19:27:55.2679055Z`, the user `cmh-cyber` had initiated the cryptominer by starting the `systemudpate.exe` process.
+The user `cmh-cyber` then continues to establish persistence through a `schtask` command that configured a schedule task to execute `systemupdate.exe` every time a logon event is encountered.

 **Queries used to locate events:**